anisbet/pipe/Readme.md

  -W[delimiter]  : Break on specified delimiter instead of '|' pipes, ie: "\^", and " ".
  -x             : This (help) message.
  -z[c0,c1,...cn]: Suppress line if the specified column(s) are empty, or don't exist.
+ -Z[c0,c1,...cn]: Show line if the specified column(s) are empty, or don't exist.
 ```

 **Note**: I recommend that you put your command line flags in alphabetical order as in the example below.